RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 - The following advanced capabilities can be combined in Flexible and Annual subscriptions:

-    - Search and Query
+    - Search and query
     - JSON
-    - Time Series
+    - Time series
     - Probabilistic

 - Graph cannot be combined with other capabilities.